Subcutaneous implantable cardioverter defibrillators

 Sudden cardiac death (SCD) resulting from cardiac arrhythmia is the world's leading cause of cardiovascular mortality, accounting for over 50 percent of cardiovascular deaths worldwide .
 Implantable cardioverter defibrillators (ICDs) have been shown in numerous large clinical trials to reduce mortality from SCD in selected populations [2-6].

-ICD systems consist of a pulse generator, typically placed in the pectoral region, and one or more leads which attach the pulse generator to the heart, most commonly to the endocardium via transvenous insertion.
+ICD systems consist of a pulse generator, typically placed in the pectoral region, and one or more leads which attach the pulse generator to the heart, most commonly to the endocardium via transvenous insertion (in rare circumstances epicardial leads can be used, but these require a thoracotomy and are typically only used if transvenous lead placement is no longer an option).
 However, conventional transvenous ICD (TV-ICD) systems come with the inherent drawbacks of transvenous leads, including:

-●Delayed risks over the lifetime of the device – Intravascular lead infection, lead failure (see "Implantable cardioverter-defibrillators: Complications", section on 'Lead complications')
+●Delayed risks over the lifetime of the device – Intravascular lead infection, lead failure (see "Cardiac implantable electronic devices: Long-term complications")

 Reports of complications at the time of TV-ICD range from 3 to 6 percent of implants.
 In addition, the delayed risks of transvenous leads include a risk of infection (incidence of 9 per 1000 device-years) and lead failure (ranging from 5 to 40 percent of leads at five years depending on the type of lead), both of which lead to repeat procedures and increased morbidity for patients.
 (See "Infections involving cardiac implantable electronic devices", section on 'Epidemiology'.)